ipno-llead/extraction/news-classification/README.md

 ## `import`

 ### Ouput
-- writes "train-test.parquet", with columns:
+- writes "train.parquet", "test.parquet", with columns:
   - `article_id`: unique identifier for the article instance.
   - `content`: full text of the article.
   - `relevant`: boolean indicator for article presence in the manually approved set.
-  - `test`: boolean indicator for article inclusion in test set (belongs in train if false).
 - writes "import.log", which captures some summary characteristics of the data as well as a few reports for transparency.
 - creates but does not write "merged.parquet", the combined dataframe representing all 3 snapshots from basedash.
 - with `make_report(df, col)`, can generate a summary of `col`'s prevalence in keyword matched and relevant data.
 A sample report using `extracted_keywords` is generated with train-test data.